Campeche: the best-kept secret in Mexico

 For the night, which in Campeche can be seen incombustible, you have to go to Calle 59 and let yourself get infected by the party in the purest Mexican style.
 Because this straight line (the one that connects the Puerta de Tierra with the Puerta del Mar) is flanked by bars and terraces, from places to see and be seen, to improvised tracks to move the skeleton up until the dawn.

-But, despite the late-night, early rises will be necessary.
+But, despite the late night, the early rise will be necessary.
 Because the magnificent sites in the surrounding area have yet to be discovered.
 There are more than two thousand distributed throughout the state, of which only 16 are open to the public.

 These two are essential.
 Calakmul, one of the largest cities in the Mayan world declared a World Heritage Site (nothing could be more magnetic than going through this dense scenery where jaguars swarm and climb to its majestic pyramids) and Edzná, where one perceives the technological complexity and the social advance of what was one of the most intelligent civilizations in history.

 This peculiar delicacy can be one of the main reasons to visit Campeche, since during October, in the city of Champoton, a great celebration is organized around this dish.
-The so-called "pan de cazón" is prepared with tortilla, beans, chili and, of course, dogfish.
+The so-called "pan de cazón" is prepared with tortillas, beans, chili, and, of course, dogfish.
 Tasting it is a must when visiting the coast of this state.

 House of Murmurs